wernerglinka/aiandyou/src/pages/index.md

     - AI and autonomous vehicles
     - and many other topics

-    AIandYou.org is committed to educating communities of color about AI and supporting diverse AI leaders.

     All communities benefit from understanding more about AI and…
     - its social good impact
     - automation preparation
     - long term challenges and opportunities

-    _A portion of proceeds is donated to participating AI affinity groups (LatinX in AI, Black in AI, Women In Maching Learning (WiML), Queer in AI)_
+    _A portion of proceeds is donated to participating AI affinity groups (LatinX in AI, Black in AI, Women in Machine Learning (WiML), Queer in AI)._

 aside1:
   prose: |